Higher algebraic structures in Hamiltonian Floer theory: Cylindrical contact homology and Floer homology

+After establishing the relation between cylindrical contact homology and Hamiltonian Floer homology for closed symplectic manifolds $M$, we now turn to the case of symplectic manifolds with contact-type boundary.
+A symplectic manifold is said to have contact-type boundary if in the neighborhood of the boundary there exists a vector field $Z$, called Liouville vector field, which is pointing outward and is transverse to the boundary $\del M$ and satisfies $\mathcal{L}_Z\omega=\omega$, where $\mathcal{L}$ denotes the Lie derivative.
+Defining the one-form $\lambda$ on $\del M$ by $\lambda=\iota(Z)(\omega)$, an easy exercise shows that $\lambda$ is a contact form in the sense that $\lambda\wedge(d\lambda)^{n-1}\neq 0$ with $2n=\dim M$. \\

-A Liouville manifold is a tuple $(M,\lambda)$ of an open manifold $M$ and a one-form $\lambda$ on $M$ such that $(M,\omega=d\lambda)$ is an exact symplectic manifold with a cylindrical end in the sense that $M=M^0\cup \IR^+\times \del M^0$ for a compact subset $M^0$ of $M$.
-The globally defined vector field $Z$ determined by $\lambda=\iota(Z)(\omega)$ is called the Liouville vector field and we require that $Z$ points outwards through the boundary $\del M^0$ and agrees with the $\IR$-direction $\del_s$ on $\IR^+\times M^0$.
-In order to be able to study holomorphic curves in $M$, we assume that the Liouville manifold is equipped with a $\omega$-compatible almost complex structure $J$ which is cylindrical in $\IR^+\times M^0$ in the sense of \cite{BEHWZ}, in particular, $JZ$ is tangent to $\del M^0$ in the cylindrical end. \\
+Every symplectic manifold with contact-type boundary possesses a so-called completion $M\cup \IR^+\times \del M$, where $M$ and the cylindrical end $\IR^+\times \del M$ are glued along $(\{0\}\times)\del M$ by requiring that the Liouville vector field $Z$ agrees with the $\IR$-direction $\del_s$ on $\IR^+\times M$.
+In this paper we will not distinguish between the manifold with boundary and its completition, which we will also sometimes call it an open symplectic manifold with cylindrical end.
+A special example is a Liouville manifold which is a tuple $(M,\lambda)$ of an open manifold $M$ and a one-form $\lambda$ on $M$ such that $(M,\omega=d\lambda)$ is an exact symplectic manifold with a cylindrical end, where the globally defined vector field $Z$ is determined by $\lambda=\iota(Z)(\omega)$.
+Finally, in order to be able to study holomorphic curves in $M$, we assume that the completed manifold is equipped with a $\omega$-compatible almost complex structure $J$ which is cylindrical in $\IR^+\times M$ in the sense of \cite{BEHWZ}, in particular, $JZ$ is tangent to $\del M$ in the cylindrical end. \\

-Following \cite{R} the symplectic cohomology of a Liouville manifold $M$ can be defined as a direct limit of Floer cohomologies of powers of a single Hamiltonian symplectomorphism $\phi=\phi^1_H$, The underlying Hamiltonian function $H: S^1\times M\to\IR$ is assumed to be $C^2$-small in the interior of $M^0$ and is required to grow linearly of slope $m>0$ with the $\IR$-coordinate $s$ on the cylindrical end of $M$ for $s$ sufficiently large, see \cite{R}.
-Note that when $c_1(TM)=0$ we can indeed work with coefficients in $\IQ$. \\

-As mentioned above, as in our first paper \cite{F} it is the goal of this paper to use the rich algebraic formalism of Eliashberg-Givental-Hofer's symplectic field theory (\cite{EGH}) to equip the symplectic cohomology $\SH^*(M)$ of a Liouville manifold $M$ with new algebraic structures.
-More precisely, in this second paper we show how it can be equipped with the structure of a cohomology F-manifold.
-For this we first recall from \cite{F} how the symplectic cohomology of $M$ can be defined using the formalism of Eliashberg-Givental-Hofer's symplectic field theory for symplectic mapping tori, see also \cite{F1}.
-We emphasize that this is \emph{different} to and not related with the connection between symplectic cohomology and cylindrical contact cohomology discussed in \cite{BO}. \\

-Since we assume that the reader is not familiar with symplectic field theory of Hamiltonian mapping tori, we first recall the geometric setup. \\